diegomrtnzg/HandsOnLab/Empower your application lifecycle with containers and Azure with Azure Container Service (Kubernetes).md

     ![](media/Empower%20your%20application%20lifecycle%20with%20containers%20and%20Azure%20with%20Azure%20Container%20Service%20(Kubernetes)/image4.PNG)

-> **Note**: you need the data from Step 0: Prerrequisites, Create a Swarm Mode cluster in Azure Container Service with ACS Engine.

 All the configuration is done.
-In the next steps, you can create the CI/CD pipeline that builds and deploys the application to the Docker Swarm cluster.
+In the next steps, you can create the CI/CD pipeline that builds and deploys the application to the Kubernetes cluster.

 ## Step 2: Import the code
 In this step, you can import the GitHub project to your VSTS project and use it in the next steps.